Asamartino/EthernautChallenges/README.md

-## Level 3 Tokent:
+## Level 3 Token:
 Solidity documentation release 0.6.4 :<br/>
 *“A blockchain is a globally shared, transactional database.
 This means that everyone can read entries in the database just by participating in the network”* p.
 10<br/>
 *“Everything you use in a smart contract is publicly visible, even local variables and state variables marked private.
 Using random numbers in smart contracts is quite tricky if you do not want miners to be able to cheat.”* p.
 153

-Ethereum Yellow paper:
+Ethereum Yellow paper:<br/>
-“Providing random numbers within a deterministic system is, naturally, an impossible task.
+*“Providing random numbers within a deterministic system is, naturally, an impossible task.
 However, we can approximate with pseudo-random numbers by utilising data which is generally unknowable at the time of transacting.
-Such data might include the block’s hash, the block’s timestamp and the block’s beneficiary address”.
+Such data might include the block’s hash, the block’s timestamp and the block’s beneficiary address”.*

 In this case, the block number is knowable at the time of transacting.
-Thus, we can create a contract that computes the right guess and use this value to call the flip function of the CoinFlip contract (before a new block gets mined).
+Thus, we can create a contract (Level3_CoinFlipSolution.sol) that computes the right guess and use this value to call the flip function of the CoinFlip contract (before a new block gets mined).
 Therefore, we are able to guess the right outcome everytime.